Tacoma Washington

 Gus had an initiation act for each new employee.
 He would knock each bottle of alcohol off the shelf, assembly line fashion in front of the startled employee, yet the bottles never broke.

-On opening day for the restaurant, the stove stopped working, and nothing was deemed to be wrong with it.
-Afterwards, the stove worked again with not another hitch.
+On opening day for the restaurant, the stove stopped working, and nothing was deemed wrong with it.
+Afterwards, it worked again with not another hitch.

-Gus would stop his pranks, when the new employee would start talking to him.
+Gus would stop his pranks, when the new employee started talking to him.
 Apparently, he was lonely, and wanted attention in this manner.

 Mischief played on other tenants: